 Reaction & Thoughts:

-Roger Corman, The King of B-movies, famously said, “you can’t make a cult film, the audience makes the cult film.”
+Roger Corman, The King of B-movies, famously said, “you can’t make a cult film, the audience makes a cult film.”
 I guess he never watched this film.

 Aesthetically speaking, the film is playful and very funny.
 The Chiodos prove that you can do amazing things without relying on expensive CGIs.
 The clowns are pretty nasty, but they are so cool-looking that you’ll find yourself rooting for them.
 The colorful production design is like Dr. Seuss on meth.
 The practical and stop-motion effects accentuate the loony.
 It all plays like a psychedelic trip into the unknown.

 I could complain about the acting, but why?
 This is a film that has no shame whatsoever.
-I did think John Vernon (Dirty Harry and The Outlaw Josey Wales) was great as a skeptical “copper.”
+I did think John Vernon (Dirty Harry) was great as a skeptical “copper.”
 Vernon, famous for playing heavies, is hilarious!
-The cast also includes Royal Dano (Big Bad Mama), and comedian Christopher Titus (TV’s Titus).
+The cast also includes John Allen Nelson (Hunk), Suzanne Snyder (Night of the Creeps), Grant Cramer (New Year’s Evil), Royal Dano (Big Bad Mama) and comedian Christopher Titus (TV’s Titus).

 Conclusions & Final Thoughts:

 Killer Klowns from Outer Space can’t be easily categorized.
-It’s a darkly funny, often nasty sci-fi movie that defies expectations.
+It’s a darkly funny and often nasty sci-fi movie that defies expectations.
 Not a great film per se, but one that’s hard to resist — a 1980s B-movie that deserves its cult status.
 P.S.
 There are rumors that Chiodo is currently working on a sequel and/or a TV series.
 Color, 88 minutes, Rated R.